Author Salman Rushdie attacked at western New York event and a suspect is in custody, police say - KESQ

 Salman Rushdie — a celebrated author and winner of the world’s top literary prizes whose writings generated death threats — was attacked and apparently stabbed in the neck on stage Friday before giving a lecture at the Chautauqua Institution in western New York, State Police said.

-The suspect was taken into custody by a state trooper at the event, police said.
+The attacker was taken into custody by a state trooper at the event, police said.

-Rushdie was airlifted to a local hospital, police said.
+Rushdie was airlifted from a field adjacent to the venue — in a rural lake resort about 70 miles south of Buffalo — to a local hospital.
 His condition is unknown.
 An interviewer also suffered a minor head injury, police said.

 New York Gov. Kathy Hochul told reporters Friday that Rushdie is “alive” and “getting the care he needs.”
 She said a state trooper “stood up and saved his life and protected him as well as the moderator who was attacked as well.